torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-no_llseek is gone; don't set .llseek to that - just leave it NULL instead.
+anal_llseek is gone; don't set .llseek to that - just leave it NULL instead.
 Checks for "does that file have llseek(2), or should it fail with ESPIPE" should be done by looking at FMODE_LSEEK in file->f_mode.